johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed actors are declared using the `distributed actor` keywords, similar to local-only actors which are declared using only the `actor` keyword.

-Similarily to local-only actors which automatically to the `Actor` protocol, a type declared as `distributed actor` is implicitly conforming to the `DistributedActor` protocol.
+Similarily to local-only actors which automatically conform to the `Actor` protocol, a type declared as `distributed actor` is implicitly conforming to the `DistributedActor` protocol.

 Same as with the `Actor` protocol, it is not possible to implement the `DistributedActor` protocol manually.
 The only way to conform to `DistributedActor` is to declare a `distributed actor`.